Fair Interval Scheduling of Indivisible Chores: Results for Two Agents

-Finally, we note that by a more sophisticated coloring argument, it can be shown that an \EF{1} and maximal schedule always exists for interval graphs.
+By a more sophisticated coloring argument, it can be shown that an \EF{1} and maximal schedule always exists for interval graphs.
+We present this proof in \Cref{sec:Proof_Two_Agents_EF1_Interval}.
+As mentioned in the introduction, \cite{IMY25dividing} show a more general version of this result with a simpler and more intuitive proof.
+We recommend that the reader refer to their proof.
+Specifically, their proof further refines our notion of adjacency (\cref{def:adjacent}) and isolates precisely the properties we need, resulting in a cleaner overall argument.

-\begin{restatable}[\EF{1} for two agents and interval graph]{theorem}{TwoAgentsEFoneInterval} There is a polynomial-time algorithm that, given any \CSP{} instance with two agents with monotone valuations and an arbitrary interval graph, returns an \EF{1} and maximal schedule. \end{restatable} To prove \Cref{thm:Two_Agents_EF1_Interval}, it will suffice to show the following result.
+\begin{restatable}[\EF{1} for two agents and interval graph]{theorem}{TwoAgentsEFoneInterval} There is an algorithm that, given any \CISP{} instance with two agents with monotone valuations and an arbitrary interval graph, returns an \EF{1} and maximal schedule.
+Furthermore, this algorithm runs in polynomial time assuming access to a value query oracle. \end{restatable}